 A pump station consists of a water source, power machine, and water pump, or a dry pump station with sufficient natural water head height can be selected.
 The branch pipe forms a fixed sprinkler system.
 The sprinkler head is installed on the vertical pipe connected to the branch pipe and can be used as a circular or fan-shaped rotating sprinkler head.
 If the area is large, several sets of sprinkler heads need to be equipped for cyclical group rotation irrigation.

-This utility model has the advantages of simple operation, labor-saving, high production efficiency, and convenient automatic control irrigation.
+This utility model offered by sprinkler irrigation system suppliers has the advantages of simple operation, labor-saving, high production efficiency, and convenient automatic control irrigation.
 It is suitable for tea gardens and nurseries with long irrigation cycles but requires more equipment and pipelines and higher investment.

 The semi-fixed sprinkler system has the main pipe buried underground, uses a fixed pump station for water supply, or directly uses natural water head.
 The branch pipes, vertical pipes, and sprinklers can be moved and connected to the top valve of the main pipe and the branch pipes for field sprinkler operations.